List of Manchester United F.C. managers: Managerial history

 On 21 April 2022, Erik ten Hag was announced as the new full-time manager.
 On 26 February 2023, he successfully brought United their first competitive trophy in nearly six years as they won the EFL Cup final against Newcastle United.
 The following season, Ten Hag took United to the FA Cup final, where they defeated Manchester City 2–1 to make it successive seasons of silverware.
 In October 2024, Ten Hag was sacked after the club managed just three wins in their first nine league matches, leaving them in 14th place in the Premier League.
-Former United striker and one of Ten Hag's assistants Ruud van Nistelrooy took interim charge for the following four matches before the appointment of Ruben Amorim on 11 November.
+Former United striker and one of Ten Hag's assistants Ruud van Nistelrooy took interim charge for the following four matches before the appointment of Ruben Amorim on 11 November as head coach.
+Amorim lasted less than 14 months before being replaced by Darren Fletcher as interim head coach and subsequently by Michael Carrick for the remainder of the 2025–26 season.

 Statistics

-Information correct as of 19 October 2025.
+Information correct as of 24 May 2026.
 Only competitive matches are counted.